forensant/pakiki-core/README.md

 One of the reasons for developing this is to give back to the community.
 I want to help people who are new to pentesting, while still having 99% of what experienced pentesters need day to day.

+Please only use this against applications that you have permission to test.

 Feedback would be greatly appreciated.

 ## Installation